Second-Order Extended Kalman Filter for Extended Object and Group Tracking: Evaluation

 \subsection{Stationary Ellipse}

-As we derived a SOEKF for closed-form measurement update in Section \ref{sec:SOEKF}, we would like to evaluate its performance compared to Monte Carlo sampling.
-In order to focus on measurement update, we first consider a stationary object.
+As we derived a SOEKF for a closed-form measurement update in Section \ref{sec:SOEKF}, we would like to evaluate its performance compared to Monte Carlo sampling for the moment matching in \eqref{eqn:cov_zx}, \eqref{eqn:cov_zz}, and \eqref{eqn:e_z} using 10000 samples.
+In order to focus on the measurement update, we first consider a stationary object.